Nanotech promises energy-efficient anti-icing

 Icing has been a threat to aviation since the dawn of the aeronautic age, and as manufacturers pursue efficiency improvements measured in fractions of a percent, the power demanded to protect aircraft—whether by bleed air or electrical heating—is coming under attack.
 At the same time, unmanned-aircraft developers see the need to operate in all weather conditions, but cannot afford the power and weight penalties associated with traditional anti-icing systems.
 Nanotechnology may hold the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Researchers Demonstrate Nano-Enabled Ice Protection".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Researchers Demonstrate Nano-Enabled Ice Protection".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.